CreateSpace has merged with www.KDP.com.

 Note that if you decide to move your book from CreateSpace to KDP and wish to make changes to your book before doing so, major changes to book files would make the book a new edition, which requires a new ISBN.
 The other challenge to making changes to your book currently on CreateSpace is that CreateSpace is not releasing application files to authors.
 Read our blog post on what this means to authors.

-Exporting your book from CreateSpace to KDP Paperback and need to make changes to your files first?
+Exporting your book from CreateSpace to KDP Paperback or IngramSpark and need to make changes to your files first?
 Contact us for assistance.
 A package that includes cover design, interior layout, proofreading, and eBook formatting for books 50,000 words and under starts at $3,000.